 Research facilities and equipment

-The CBU houses an Elekta Neuromag Vectorview EEG/MEG system (306 MEG channels, up to 120 EEG channels).
-We routinely record MEG in combination with 70-channel EEG.
-The MEG lab is equipped with an SMI eye-tracker (250 Hz).
+The CBU houses an Elekta Neuromag Triux Neo EEG/MEG system (306 MEG channels, 64 EEG channels).
+We routinely record MEG in combination with 64-channel EEG.
+The MEG lab is equipped with an SR EyeLink eye-tracker.
 The CBU has a Siemens Prisma Fit 3T scanner on-site.
 The CBU is a stakeholder in a Siemens 7T Terra fMRI scanner at the Wolfson Brain Imaging Centre.
-We also own a separate 128-channel Brain Products BrainAmp EEG system, as well as an fMRI-compatible Geodesics EEG system.
+We also own a separate 128-channel Brain Products BrainAmp EEG system, an fMRI-compatible Geodesics EEG system, a DuoMag XT-100 TMS system and a MagPro XP MRI-compatible TMS system.

 Our MEG Wiki pages provide more detailed information about our facilities.